 - After 30 minutes, add 20g salt on top of the dough and slowly pour your reserved water on top.
 Squeeze the dough with your hand (like your making a fist) to incorporate the salt throughout the dough.

 - Now reach your hand under the dough and pull the side up and over onto itself.
 Continue to do this as you spin the bowl; grab, pull, and push.
 Do this just until the dough comes together and becomes super sticky.
 Generally, this will only be between 5-10 turns.

 - Transfer your dough to your plastic or glass container, set a timer for 30 minutes.

 At this stage we want to do 4 sets of turns, plus 1 – 2 hours of bulk fermentation.

 A “turn” consists of reaching under your dough, grab the bottom and pull up the dough on top of itself.
-Do this 4 times, one of each side of your container (if it’s square, that is).
+Do this 4 times, one of each side of your container (if it's square, that is).
 Additionally, you want to do this rather vigorously.
-The stretch up and down on itself is what gives the dough strength (working the gluten strands).
+The stretch up and down on itself is what gives the dough strength by developing the gluten.

 - 10:00am – Turn 2

 - 11:00am – Turn 4